-There are known issues with installing MasterCook onto a NAS system.
-Our developers are working on it for a future update to MasterCook 2020.
+There is a known issue with installing MasterCook onto a NAS system.

 In the meantime, please contact MasterCook Support.
 One of our developers would be happy to have a remote session with you to install the program for you.
 Otherwise you can use a workaround to help resolve this known issue with a registry tweak.

 If only the user files have been stored on NAS there are two registry entries that need to be adjusted accordingly.

 Their values will have originally resolved to the actual NAS path, for example Y:\\TROUT-NAS\SERVER-NAME\MC2020\UserFiles\MasterCook 20 (It will be an unusual long drive name).
 You will need to simply edit it to say Y:\MC2020\UserFiles\MasterCook 20 (Simply the drive letter Y: followed by the folders you have it in)